 Who are we?

-CertaScan provides a 21st century solution to identifying infants in hospitals using a modern scanning technology and patent pending system to scan the feet of newborn babies.
+CertaScan provides a 21st century solution to identifying infants in hospitals using a modern scanning technology and patented system to scan the feet of newborn babies.
 Footprints from birth are a recognized and viable way to uniquely identify each baby.
 Use of these footprints for forensic identification can be utilized throughout the life of the child.